UConvertX

 Step 1: Take your thermal power in BTU/h.
 For example, let us convert 12000 BTU/h to watts.

-Step 3: The answer is approximately 3517 watts or 3.52 kW.
+Step 3: The answer is 3516.852 watts, which is about 3.52 kW.
 This is the cooling capacity of a typical one-ton air conditioner.

 Let us try another example.
 Convert 5000 BTU/h to watts: